cheddartv/flatland/README.md

 Flatland has three simple section types, `Column`, `Row`, and `Grid`.
 Columns and Rows promote and demote focus of child items in one dimension.
 Grids promote and demote focus in two dimensions.

-For example, the `navColumn` above will promote and demotes focus on the `UP` and `DOWN` events.
+For example, the `navColumn` above will promote and demote focus on the `UP` and `DOWN` events.
 Assuming the `navColumn` component just mounted, pressing `DOWN` will promote focus from `<Item>Comedy</Item>` to `<Item>Drama</Item>`.
 The same promotion would happen if this example were a `Row` instead, and `RIGHT` was pressed.

-`Grid` will create a matrix of children items, which will be distributed across the X and Y axis of your flatland app.
+`Grid` will create a matrix of children items, which will be distributed across the X and Y axes of your flatland app.
 You can control the length of the axes with the `itemsPerRow` prop.

 To make sense of how sections pass focus from item to item, it may be helpful for you to define default global base stylings for `.item`, `.column`, `.row`, and `grid`: